splunk/splunk-operator/docs/CustomResources.md

 | -------- | ------- | ------------------------------------------------------------ |
 | replicas | integer | The number of search heads cluster members (minimum of 3, which is the default) |

-## ClusterMaster Resource Spec Parameters
+## ClusterManager Resource Spec Parameters
-ClusterMaster resource does not have a required spec parameter, but to configure SmartStore, you can specify indexes and volume configuration as below -
+ClusterManager resource does not have a required spec parameter, but to configure SmartStore, you can specify indexes and volume configuration as below -
 ```yaml
 apiVersion: enterprise.splunk.com/v3
 kind: ClusterManager